Every year medical school applicants ask a question that goes something like this:

 If you do not have anything meaningful to share, use that as a barometer, a self-evaluation and adjust.
 Increase your responsibilities so you can plan on sending an update in the future.
 Do not underestimate the value of an update letter.

 There were times when an update letter changed the outcome of my evaluation.
-Without an update, having to go by what was in the primary and secondary materials, I would have recommended rejection.
+Without an update, having to go by what was in the primary and secondary materials, the applicant would have been denied.

 Applying to medical school requires committing to years of preparation—studying and pursuing meaningful experiences.